us4useu/arrus/docs/content/examples.matlab.rst

 is defined as a scalar, then it is assumed to be constant over the whole sequence.
 If all parameters are scalars, then the sequence contains a single TX/RX.

-All the remaining parameters must be scalars, i.e. they have to be constant for every TX/RX.
+All the remaining parameters must be scalars, i.e. they are constant for every TX/RX.

+**Typical TX/RX strategies**

-To program the typical TX/RX strategies:
+To program the typical TX waves:

 * focused wave: set txFocus to positive finite values [m],
 * diverging wave: set txFocus to negative finite values [m],
-* plane wave: set txFocus to inf (as in the code example above),
+* plane wave: set txFocus to inf (as in the code example above).

+To program the typical scanning strategies:

 * phased scanning: set txAngle to a vector of scanning angles [rad] (as in the code example above),
 * scanning TX aperture: set txApertureCenter or txCenterElement to a vector of TX aperture positions,
 * scanning RX aperture: set rxApertureCenter or rxCenterElement to a vector of TX aperture positions,

+**Raw data format**

-The collected data format depends on the hwDdcEnable setting:
+The collected raw data format depends on the hwDdcEnable setting:

 * set hwDdcEnable to **false** to acquire the original raw RF data,
 * set hwDdcEnable to **true** to reduce the data stream, the collected data is in complex IQ format.